DFHack/dfhack/docs/Quickstart.rst

 Once the area is dug out, run `gui/quickfort` again and select the "/build" blueprint this time.
 Apply the blueprint in the dug-out area, and your furniture will be designated.
 It's just that easy!
+Note that `quickfort` uses `buildingplan` to place buildings, so you don't even need to have the relevant furniture or building materials in stock.
+The planned furniture/buildings will get built whenever you are able to produce the building materials.

 There are many, many more tools to explore.
 Have fun!